 9. Social Audit Actionable Plan

-How can performance improve?
-Compile findings into custom reports using audit templates.
-Set measurable goals, optimize accounts, and implement changes that generate leads and improve brand mentions.
+Compile findings into reports.
+Set measurable goals, adjust accounts, and pursue stronger lead generation and brand mentions.

 How to Conduct a Social Media Audit for Clients